LightBDD/LightBDD/README.md

 TestFixture classes are treated as **Features**, where
 * class name corresponds to feature name,
-* [Description] attribute applied on class corresponds to feature description (narration).
+* [Description] attribute applied on class corresponds to feature description (narration),
+* [Label] attribute applied on class can be used to correlate feature with ticket number.

-Test methods are treated as **Scenarios**, where the method name corresponds to scenario name.
+Test methods are treated as **Scenarios**, where
+* the method name corresponds to scenario name,
+* [Label] attribute applied on method can be used to correlate scenario with ticket number.

 The test method body is a single call to **BDDRunner.RunScenario()** with list of methods to execute in specified order, which are treated as **Steps**, where:
 * method name corresponds to step name.